thehappycheese/nicklinref_rust/README.md

 | Startup time | Very slow.                                                                                                                                                                                                               | Also a bit slow (due to reading the input data and decompressing it in memory on every startup) but still much faster than the python version.                                                                                                                                                                                                                                                                                 |
 | Dependencies | Depends on geopandas therefore it actually requires a 1GB+ stack of packages required by geopandas.
 On windows a simple `pip install` doesn't even work since pre-compiled binaries are required for pandas and shapely. | Needs to be compiled for the target platform.
 On Debian you may need to run `apt-get install libssl-dev`.
 I've never had issues compiling on windows but I have only done that on one machine.                                                                                                                                                                                                                                 |
 | Deployment   | Requires a lot of setup to run in cloud environment... heavy resource requirements                                                                                                                                       | Using multi stage docker build it could probably be squished into a container that is about 50Mb in size.
 It shares some problems with the python version; it is slow to start, and expects to be always-running.
 This always running problem forfeits the possible cost benefits of running it on Azure Functions or similar.
 I don't know how to make containers that can go to sleep without unloading nicklinref from RAM. |

+### 6.2.
+Megalinref (Successor / Sibling to this Repo)

+Please see the succesor project I am working on <https://github.com/thehappycheese/megalinref> ; its a rust-powered python library that will do all the same things as this library, but without the overhead of running a rest service on localhost.

+I'd still like to deploy nicklinref_rust to a cloud service, but it turns out that's difficult and expensive (cheap function/lambda 'serverless' options are not a good fit) and for the time being im not keen to pursue it.